bhaskarsantoshk/problem-solving/company/google/Revision.md

 - Use DFS to color the graph with two colors.
 - If two adjacent nodes have the same color, the graph is not bipartite.
 - If DFS completes without conflicts, the graph is bipartite.

+### Check if a Graph is Bipartite (Using BFS)

+1. **Idea**: A graph is bipartite if you can divide its vertices into two sets where no two vertices in the same set are adjacent.
+BFS can be used to color the graph with two colors, and if two adjacent nodes have the same color, the graph is not bipartite.

+---

+2. **Steps**:
+    - **Color Array**: Use an array `color[]` initialized with `-1` (uncolored) to track the color of each vertex.
+    - **BFS Traversal**:
+        - Start BFS from an uncolored vertex and color it with `0`.
+        - Use a queue to explore the graph.
+        - For each node dequeued, check all its neighbors:
+            - If a neighbor is uncolored, color it with the opposite color of the current node and add it to the queue.
+            - If a neighbor has the same color as the current node, return `false` (graph is not bipartite).
+        - Continue until all nodes are processed.
+    - Repeat the process for all components of the graph.

+3. **Time Complexity**: O(V + E), where V is the number of vertices and E is the number of edges (BFS processes each node and edge once).

+4. **Space Complexity**: O(V), for the color array and the BFS queue.

+---

+**Gist**:
+- Use BFS to color the graph in two colors.
+- If two adjacent nodes have the same color, the graph is not bipartite.
+- If BFS completes without conflicts, the graph is bipartite.